padsp-64/nvidia-prime-app-runner/README.md

 # Note

-This applet is for KDE Plasma users only
+This applet is only for KDE Plasma users and only for laptops with Nvidia hybrid graphics

 # How does he work?